spikeekips/mitum-doc/ISAAC+-Stage-INIT.md

 # INIT Stage

 In *INIT* stage, node tries to start next block or new round.
-After *init* agreement between *suffrage group*, node will start consensus for next block or next round.
-Unlike the other stages are based on *active suffrage group*, *INIT* stage is based on *suffrage group*, it means, moving to next block or next round should be agreed between nodes in *suffrage group*.
+After *init* agreement between *suffrage group*, node can join and start consensus process for next block or next round.
+The other stages are based on *active suffrage group*, but *INIT* stage is based on *suffrage group*, it means, moving to next block or next round should be agreed between nodes in *suffrage group*.

 ---
 ***ROUND*** :